AZ-IDD/AT-ADS/README.md

 ## How Each Parameter Is Found

-The scraper visits up to **3 pages** per domain to collect all parameters:
+The scraper visits up to **3 pages per publisher** found on a domain.
+If a domain has multiple publishers (different advertiser IDs), each gets its own row in Google Sheets with separate detail page visits.

 ### Page 1 — Domain Search Page